metabase/metabase/docs/embedding/sdk/next-js.md

 );
 ```

-You can now use the components in your pages or components like this:
+You can now import components like so:

 ```tsx
 import { StaticQuestion } from "@/metabase"; // path to the folder created earlier